IUPESM BYLAWS (how it functions)

 8.1 Each Constituent Organization shall pay annual dues to the IUPESM which shall be recommended by Council acting in conjunction with the Officers of each Organization and approved by the General Assembly.

-8.3 Each Affiliate Member of IUPESM shall pay annual dues which shall be recommended by Council, and approved by the General Assembly.
+8.2 Each Affiliate Member of IUPESM shall pay annual dues which shall be recommended by Council and approved by the General Assembly.

-8.4 The dues structure shall be reviewed by Council annually.
+8.3 The dues structure shall be reviewed by Council triennially.

-9.1 Amendment of any Bylaw shall require a majority vote of delegates in attendance at a General Assembly or of those responding to a mail ballot at other times.
+9.1 Amendment of any Bylaw shall require a majority vote (in person, or electronic vote) of all appointed delegates of the General Assembly.